Oman: Sports

 The Oman Olympic Committee played a major part in organising the highly successful 2003 Olympic Days, which were of great benefit to the sports associations, clubs, and young participants.
 The football association took part, along with the handball, basketball, rugby union, field hockey, volleyball, athletics, swimming and tennis associations.
 In 2010 Muscat hosted the 2010 Asian Beach Games.
+Oman featured a men's national team in beach volleyball that competed at the 2018–2020 AVC Beach Volleyball Continental Cup.

-Oman also hosts tennis tournaments in different age divisions each year.
-The Sultan Qaboos Sports Complex stadium contains a 50-meter swimming pool which is used for international tournaments from different schools in different countries.
+Oman also hosts tennis tournaments each year.
+The Sultan Qaboos Sports Complex stadium contains a 50-metre swimming pool that is used for international tournaments.
 The Tour of Oman, a professional cycling 6-day stage race, takes place in February.
 Oman hosted the Asian 2011 FIFA Beach Soccer World Cup qualifiers, where 11 teams competed for three spots at the FIFA World Cup.
 Oman hosted the Men's and Women's 2012 Beach Handball World Championships at the Millennium Resort in Mussanah, from 8 to 13 July.
+The first "El Clasico" to be played outside of Spain, was played on 14 March 2014, at the Sultan Qaboos Sports Complex.

-Oman has competed repeatedly for a position in the FIFA World Cup, but have yet qualified to compete in the tournament.
+Oman has competed repeatedly for a position in the FIFA World Cup, but have not yet qualified to compete in the tournament.
+In cricket, Oman qualified for the 2016 ICC World Twenty20 and the 2021 T20 Cricket World Cup.

-Oman, along with Fujairah in the UAE, are the only regions in the Middle East that have a variant of bullfighting, known as 'bull-butting', organised within their territories.
-Al-Batena area in Oman is specifically prominent for such events.
-It involves two bulls of the Brahman breed pitted against one another and as the name implies, they engage in a forceful barrage of headbutts.
-The first one to collapse or concede its ground is declared the loser.
-Most bull-butting matches are short affairs and last for less than 5 minutes.
-The origins of bull-butting in Oman remain unknown, but many locals believe it was brought to Oman by the Moors of Spanish origin.
-Yet others say it has a direct connection with Portugal, which colonised the Omani coastline for nearly two centuries.

-In cricket, Oman qualified for the 2016 ICC World Twenty20 by securing sixth place in 2015 ICC World Twenty20 Qualifier.
-They have also been granted T20I status as they were among the top six teams in the qualifiers.
-On 30 October 2019, they qualified for 2021 T20 Cricket World Cup.
 On 25 June 2021, it was confirmed that Oman will co-host the 2021 edition of the ICC Men's T20 World Cup alongside the United Arab Emirates.
-Oman was also chosen as the venue to decide on the grouping of teams for the 2021 ICC Men's T20 World Cup.

-Oman featured a men's national team in beach volleyball that competed at the 2018–2020 AVC Beach Volleyball Continental Cup.
+In 2024, Oman participated in the 2024 Touch Rugby World Cup in Nottingham, which was its first participation in an international rugby tournament.